 - 85% of the responders expected the mobile web would be the desktop’s updated version and not the other way around.

 Users want the mobile version to be fast, convenient, beautifully designed, and as engaging as mobile native apps.
-With the help of PWA, Airbnb could create a mobile web that runs lightning-fast and is secured and stable while performing some of the native app’s best features.
+With the help of PWA, Airbnb could create a mobile web that runs lightning-fast and is secure and stable while performing some of the native app’s best features.

 Airbnb PWA allows users to add the 12MB version to their home screen instead of an over-consuming 200MB app.
 Guests and hosts can receive popup messages from their notification panel.